Movies2Scenes: Using Movie Metadata to Learn Scene Representation: Related Work

 \textbf{b.
 Contrastive Learning:} As an important subset of self-supervised learning~\cite{jing2020self}, contrastive learning~\cite{le2020contrastive} attempts to learn data representations by contrasting similar data against dissimilar data while using a contrastive loss.
 Recent approaches for contrastive learning~\cite{He_2020_CVPR}~\cite{chen2020simple} have successfully been extended for a variety of applications in image classification~\cite{tian2020makes}~\cite{henaff2020data}~\cite{grill2020bootstrap} as well as video understanding~\cite{han2020memory}~\cite{Chen_2021_CVPR}~\cite{Zolfaghari_2021_ICCV}.
 More recently, various visio-linguistic models~\cite{radford2021learning} have adopted natural language supervision during contrastive learning to learn correspondences between image and text pairs, which has achieved impressive results especially for zero-shot image classification tasks.
-Most of these approaches however focus on images or short-videos, and our experiments show that they do not perform as well on tasks related to long-form video-understanding.
+Most of these approaches however focus on images or short-videos, and our experiments show that they do not perform as well on tasks related to long-form video understanding.

 \textbf{c.
-Vision Transformer:} Derived from the work on self-attention~\cite{vaswani2017attention}, transformers have been extensively studied in natural language processing~\cite{wolf2020transformers}~\cite{devlin2018bert}.
+Vision Transformer:} Derived from the work on self-attention~\cite{vaswani2017attention}, transformers have been extensively studied in NLP~\cite{wolf2020transformers}~\cite{devlin2018bert}.
 Building on this line of work, recently proposed vision transformer (ViT)~\cite{dosovitskiy2020vit} has successfully exceeded state-of-the-art results when pre-trained on large-scale datasets.
-The data-efficiency of ViT was recently improved by~\cite{touvron2021training} by using token-based distillation for model training.
-More recently, ViT-based architectures were adopted to video recognition, with models including TimeSformer~\cite{bertasius2021space}, ViViT~\cite{arnab2021vivit}, and MViT~\cite{Fan_2021_ICCV}.
-These models take images or short-form videos as inputs, and therefore cannot be directly applied to longer videos without additional tuning.
+The data-efficiency of ViT was recently improved in~\cite{touvron2021training} by using token-based distillation for model training.
+More recently, ViT-based architectures were adopted for video recognition, \textit{e.g.}, TimeSformer~\cite{bertasius2021space}, ViViT~\cite{arnab2021vivit}, and MViT~\cite{Fan_2021_ICCV}.
+These models take images or short-form videos as inputs, and therefore cannot be effectively applied to longer videos without additional tuning.